cingolanifede/crytoMonitor/README.md

 ## Running the server

 - Create `.env` file in root directory and define the constants.
+Default configuration settings is in config.js file.
+Server should be running on http://localhost:8080.
 - Run `npm start` to start the server.

 ```